dwyl/learn-regex/README.md

 ## What is a Regular Expression?

-A regular expression is a pattern we can search for in text.
+A regular expression is a pattern we search for in text.

 ## Searching for Character(s) in a Block of Text

+There are **30** bits of knowledge you need to grasp in order to use regular expressions effectively.
+Each one will only take a minute to learn.

 ### Basic Symbols